Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in Creative Writing and English.

 Of the 17,000 members, 6,000 took a range of cognitive tests at age 16.
 We compared children from the same social backgrounds who achieved similar tested abilities at ages five and 10, and discovered that those who frequently read books at age 10 and more than once a week when they were 16 had higher test results than those who read less.
 In other words, reading for pleasure was linked to greater intellectual progress, both in vocabulary, spelling and mathematics.
 In fact, the impact was around four times greater than that of having a parent with a post-secondary degree.

-With improved cognitive functioning comes improved writing ability though a greater ability to make mental connections.
+With improved cognitive functioning comes improved writing ability through a greater ability to make mental connections.
 Those with higher cognitive functioning can write more clearly and expressively.

 Expands Knowledge of the World